cchdo/exchange/docs/common.rst

 WHP-exchange text files MUST be UTF-8 encoded.

 .. note::
-  UTF-8 was chosen as the encoding for WHP-Exchange files because it is backwards compatable with ASCII.
+  UTF-8 was chosen as the encoding for WHP-Exchange files because it is backwards compatible with ASCII.
   Valid ASCII files are also valid UTF-8 files.
   UTF-8 allows for the full range of unicode points to display non ASCII text.

 .. warning::
-  Be careful if editing or creating files on Windows as the default text encoduing is UTF-16.
+  Be careful if editing or creating files on Windows as the default text encoding is UTF-16.
-  UTF-16 is not compatable with UTF-8 or ASCII.
+  UTF-16 is not compatible with UTF-8 or ASCII.

 Byte Order Marks
 ````````````````
 The UTF-8 encoded files MUST NOT include a BYTE ORDER MARK (U+FEFF).

 .. note::
-  Not including a byte order mark ensures backwards compatability with ASCII when the file contains only code points less than U+007F.
+  Not including a byte order mark ensures backwards compatibility with ASCII when the file contains only code points less than U+007F.

 Line Endings
 ````````````
  * Lines in an exchange text file SHOULD end with a LINE FEED (U+000A).
- * Lines MAY also end with a CARRIAGE RETURN (U+000D) followed immediatly by a LINE FEED (U+00A).
+ * Lines MAY also end with a CARRIAGE RETURN (U+000D) followed immediately by a LINE FEED (U+00A).
  * Lines MUST NOT use any other form of line ending.